 - As an official partner of LHV bank, they can get you an Estonian bank account, and you will only have to pay half of LHV’s monthly fee

-- User-friendly interface including a professional invoicing tool and overview of cash flow
+- User-friendly interface including a professional invoicing tool and overview of cash flow.
+You can even get your balance sheet and income statement reports directly from the interface.

 - Access to perhaps the most extensive e-Residency knowledge base available, answering pretty much any question you’ll ever have about running your Estonian company